Glossary of General Terms

 2. Colloquially, "the cloud" is a buzzword that has replaced what was formerly called simply "hosted services", referring often to any service provided over the Internet.
 For example, someone may say that he is "moving to the cloud" when he moves his documents to a file hosting service and gets rid of his in-house server, which isn't accurate if the hosting service stores his files on a single server at their location.
 Also, some hosted service providers use the term "cloud" to describe their services even when they don't meet the definition of a cloud.

-The part of a computer program comprised of instructions and logic, which drives everything your computer does.
+The part of a computer program comprised of instructions and logic, which drives everything a computer does.

 A server, such as a web server, database/application server, or e-mail server, owned by the company that uses it, but stored in a hosting provider's facility.
 This is done to improve performance and uptime, as a decent hosting provider will have redundant connections to the Internet and backup electrical generators, and to improve security, as the server can be in a locked cage with an alarm inside the hosting provider's secure facility, and monitored 24 hours a day, as opposed to sitting in a closet in the company's office suite.